 5 Tips for Preventing Stress Eating During the Holidays

-Avoid stress and stay on track with these techniques this season.
+Avoid stress and stay on track with these tips this season.

 The South Beach Diet